Attribute-based access control

 Also, denied privileges may not be subsequently assigned to a role once that role has been assigned to an auth rule.
 This ensures that if a rule is unexpectedly not fulfilled (e.g., because a claim is missing from the user’s auth token), then there can never be an escalation of privileges, only ever a reduction.

-The ABAC rule does not restrict the RBAC role.
+ABAC rules do not restrict RBAC roles.
 Users receive both their RBAC roles and the roles from fulfilled auth rules.
-If a user receives a role via both ABAC and RBAC, then the user will have that role regardless of whether the ABAC rule is currently fulfilled or not.
+If a user receives a role via both ABAC and RBAC, the user will have that role regardless of whether the ABAC rule is currently satisfied.
 For example, if a user receives the admin role because it appears in their JWT groups claim (RBAC), and there is also an ABAC rule that grants the admin role between the hours of 19:00 and 20:00, then the user will have the admin role at all times, even outside the hours of 19:00 and 20:00, because of the RBAC assignment.

 Revoke roles from auth rules